IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 of packets in that file are in units of microseconds or nanoseconds.

 Captured Packet Length (32 bits):
-: an unsigned value that indicates the number of octets captured from the packet (i.e., the length of the Packet Data field).
+: an unsigned integer that indicates the number of octets captured from the packet (i.e., the length of the Packet Data field).
 It will be the minimum value among the Original Packet Length and the snapshot length for the interface (SnapLen, defined in Figure 1).

 Original Packet Length (32 bits):
-: an unsigned value that indicates the number of octets of packet data that would have been provided had the packet not been truncated to the snapshot length for the interface or to a length limit imposed by the capture mechanism.
+: an unsigned integer that indicates the number of octets of packet data that would have been provided had the packet not been truncated to the snapshot length for the interface or to a length limit imposed by the capture mechanism.
 If no truncation was done, it will be the same as